NetFabric/NetFabric.Numerics/src/NetFabric.Numerics.Geodesy/README.md

 ﻿# NetFabric.Numerics.Geodesy

-Your Strongly-Typed Solution for Geodesy Coordinates and Calculations in C#!
+Your Strongly-Typed Solution for geodetic Coordinates and Calculations in C#!

 ## Key Features

-- **Strongly-typed** implementation of geography coordinates.
+- **Strongly-typed** implementation of geodetic coordinates.
 - Utilizes the latest [generic math](https://learn.microsoft.com/en-us/dotnet/standard/generics/math) features, compatible with .NET 7 and C# 11.

 ## Introduction

-Welcome to **NetFabric.Numerics.Geodesy** – a library tailored for precise geography calculations in C# with a focus on strong typing.
+Welcome to **NetFabric.Numerics.Geodesy** – a library tailored for precise geodesy calculations in C# with a focus on strong typing.

 ## Getting Started

 To make the most of **NetFabric.Numerics.Geodesy**, ensure you're operating within a compatible .NET 7 or higher environment.
-Once ready, explore the world of geography with strong typing.
+Once ready, explore the world of geodesy with strong typing.

 ### Strongly-Typed Geodesy Coordinates

-**NetFabric.Numerics.Geodesy** distinguishes itself with a **strongly-typed** approach to geography coordinates.
+**NetFabric.Numerics.Geodesy** distinguishes itself with a **strongly-typed** approach to geodetic coordinates.
 It covers various datums, including WGS84, NAD83, and more, providing accuracy through strong typing:

 ```csharp
 var wgs84Point = new Point<WGS84, Degrees, double>(new(0.0), new(0.0));                 // LatLon point using WGS84 datum